elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Is there a way to handle mismatched arrays that we need to destructure in JavaScript?
+### How can we handle mismatched arrays when we need to destructure them in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>